h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 ## Task 6: Final Analysis

-Under what circumstances a certain approach will be better?
-When answering that question, consider the following:
+Under what circumstances a particular approach will be better?
+When answering this question, consider the following:

 - When your classification or regression problem is making use of a mixed data type - you can only use the Embeddings Transformer (Image Vectorizer) approach: